rbowen/presentations/apache_way/slides.md

 ???

-Our focus on Meritocracy, Transparency and Community results in:
+Our focus on Individual Merit, Transparency and Community results in:

 * Vendor Neutrality - We are a natural meeting place for competitors to collaborate together on shared goals.
 * Diversity - Our flexible model of governance lets projects evolve independently, yet ensures they remain independent and diverse communities.